cloudwiser/recognition/README.md

 ##### Model weights and graphs:

-I have omitted the model weight files given are huge and exceed the GitHub repo limit.
+I have omitted the model weight files given they are huge and invariably exceed the GitHub repo limit.

-Please take a look at the header of recog_argparse.py for the names of the relevant files to search for - some are obtained from the OpenCV DNN 'model zoo' page on GitHub.
+Please take a look at the top of recog_argparse.py for the names of the relevant files to search for - some should be obtainable from the OpenCV DNN 'model zoo' page on GitHub.

-TODO - add the links here to the necessary files for SSD Mobilenet v1 & v2, YOLO v3 and Faster-RCNN files
+TODO : add links here to the necessary files for SSD Mobilenet v1 & v2, YOLO v3 and Faster-RCNN models

 ##### TF graph creation: